Beresford Place

-Beresford Place is a crescent-shaped street in Dublin, Ireland originally laid out as a crescent surrounding The Custom House in 1792 to the plan of James Gandon.
+Beresford Place is a crescent-shaped street in Dublin, Ireland, originally laid out as a crescent surrounding The Custom House in 1792 to the plan of James Gandon.

 History

 Beresford Place was developed in 1792 as a continuous crescent which was aligned to the axis of the central dome of the Custom House.
 Along with the Custom House and the old Custom House Dock, the houses at 1-5 were also originally designed by James Gandon.
-Gandon may also have directly designed at least a further 4 houses at numbers 9-12 in a similar manner which also formed part of the crescent but have now also been either destroyed or demolished.
+Gandon may also have directly designed at least a further 4 houses at numbers 9-12 in a similar manner which also formed part of the crescent but have now also been either demolished.

 Store buildings facing onto the crescent which formed part of the docks were also built in a crescent shape and with the same materials and height of the Georgian houses.
 These stores later gave Store Street its name.

 The main crescent of five houses was developed specifically for John Claudius Beresford.

 At that time it was located at the edge of the city, with Marlborough Bowling Green and Pleasure Gardens and Tyrone House to the north and Mabbot Street to the south.
 Later a corresponding crescent was intended to be developed by Luke Gardiner at the other end of Gardiner Street near the Mater Hospital however these plans never reached the construction stage owing to the economic downturn following the Acts of Union.

 Later, a schoolhouse associated with nearby Trinity Church was constructed at number 6-8 Beresford Place in 1858 to a design of Frederick Darley who had also designed the church in 1838.